Breaking Barriers: How We Make Websites Accessible – Part 2

 To implement the WCAG recommendation about contrast ratio, we take the following steps:

+NOTE As for the implementation of this recommendation, a lot depends on the design and your willingness to change something in it in order to meet the non-text contrast requirements.
 When we create a design, we can select the right color scheme off the bat.
 Otherwise, if you provide a design and we notice a non-text contrast problem, we will bring it to your attention and suggest a fix.
+At this point, you can either follow our recommendations or opt to select suitable color solutions independently.

 The WCAG standard 1.4.12 stipulates that no loss of content or functionality should occur if the user adjusts certain text style parameters.
 These include line height (line spacing), spacing following paragraphs, letter spacing (tracking), and word spacing.
 The specifics are: